shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 42
 $
 ```
-Since each command line argument is a C-style string, you will have to convert the strings (such as "10") to an integer (10).
+Since each command line argument is a C-style string, you will have to convert each string (such as "10") to an integer (10).
 Use the function `atoi()` (ascii-to-integer).
 At this step, do not worry about error checking (that is, assume that `argv[1]` really is an integer).
 You need to include a library file before you can use `atoi()`.
 Try "`$ man atoi`" to see what file you need to include.
 ```
 value = atoi(argv[1]);  // this does not do any error checking
 ```

 The next step is to check for strings that are not legal integers.
-Before you move on, make sure your program works w/o error checking.<br>
+Before you move on, make sure your program works without error checking.<br>

 The `atoi()` function does not do any error checking.
 That means if you pass it a string like "hello" it will just return some undefined value.<br>